-Glendale (Heidelberg Park): EVERY WEEKEND IN SEPTEMBER AND FIRST WEEKEND IN OCTOBER
+Glendale (Heidelberg Park): EVERY WEEKEND IN SEPTEMBER AND FIRST TWO WEEKENDS IN OCTOBER

 This event is the oldest and most authentic Bavarian Oktoberfest in the Midwest…just north of Milwaukee in Glendale, Wisconsin.
 Oktoberfest, modeled just like the one held in Munich, Germany.
 Continuous entertainment includes traditional German brass bands, Schuhplatter folk dancing, singing, yodeling, sing-alongs, traditional German eats such as spanferkel and rollbraten, German beer, and dancing for everyone.
 This is a kid-friendly festival with children’s carnival games.
 Heldweekends in the Fall!
 Free admission!

 Milwaukee (Wisconsin State Fair Grounds): September 29-October 1